Trump’s pledge for Ukraine peace met with doubt, derision

 “Despite how ridiculous that is to say, I suspect he would try to do it by turning Ukraine over to Putin and Russia,” Christie tweeted.

-Sen. Mitt Romney (R-Utah), a Trump critic, said: “The only person I think who would really be celebrating from last night would be [Russian President] Vladimir Putin.”
+Sen. Mitt Romney (R-Utah), a Trump critic, said: “The only person I think who would really be celebrating from last night would be Vladimir Putin.”

 Reduced GOP push for peace talks

-While a coalition of far-right Republicans have supported the idea of pushing for negotiations with Russia, that position appears to be declining within the party, said a former senior U.S. diplomat in Eastern Europe.
+While a coalition of far-right Republicans have supported the idea of pushing for negotiations with Russia, that position appears to be declining within the party, said a former senior U.S. diplomat in Eastern Europe who spoke on the condition of anonymity.

-“The quasi isolationists are weaker today than they were two months ago,” he said, pointing to a letter signed by just 19 GOP lawmakers urging President Biden to pursue peace talks, compared to dozens who voted against some Ukraine bills in the past.
+“The quasi isolationists are weaker today than they were two months ago,” said the ex-diplomat, pointing to a letter signed by just 19 GOP lawmakers urging President Biden to pursue peace talks.

-“The letter actually was a very dumb thing for them to issue because it underscored their weakness,” he said.
+Prior Ukraine bills have received opposition from dozens of Republican congressmen, making the letter “a very dumb thing for them to issue, because it underscored their weakness.”

-The former diplomat said the “high-water mark” for Ukraine skeptics was an interview Florida Gov. Ron DeSantis (R) gave to then-Fox News host Tucker Carlson in March, when he called the war a “territorial dispute.”
+The former diplomat, who now works at a think tank, said the “high-water mark” for Ukraine skeptics was an interview Florida Gov. Ron DeSantis (R) gave to then-Fox News host Tucker Carlson in March, when he called the war a “territorial dispute.”

 DeSantis faced immediate blowback and walked back the comments days later.
 And now Carlson has left Fox News, taking a key critic of U.S. policy toward Ukraine off the air.